stenzek/duckstation/dep/rcheevos/README.md

 ## Runtime support

 Provides a set of functions for managing an active game - initializing and processing achievements, leaderboards, and rich presence.
 When important things occur, events are raised for the caller via a callback.

-These are in `rc_runtime.h`.

-Note: `rc_runtime_t` still requires the client implement all of the logic that calls the APIs to retrieve the data and perform the unlocks.

 The `rc_client_t` functions wrap a `rc_runtime_t` and manage the API calls and other common functionality (like managing the user information, identifying/loading a game, and building the active/inactive achievements list for the UI).
 Please see [the wiki](https://github.com/RetroAchievements/rcheevos/wiki/rc_client-integration) for details on using the `rc_client_t` functions.